phaserjs/phaser/README.md

 > In Development

-This is the development branch, where we are building Phaser 2.4.10.
-Check out the Change Log to see what we've done so far.
-Or check the master branch for the current stable release.
+This is the development branch, where we are building Phaser 2.5.1.
+Check the [Change Log](#change-log) to see what we've done so far.
+Or switch to the master branch for the current stable release.

 As always, keep you eyes on the Phaser web site, and subscribe to our weekly [newsletter](#newsletter).
 You can also follow me on [Twitter](https://twitter.com/photonstorm) or chat to me in the Phaser [Slack](http://phaser.io/community/slack) channel.